zhemao/hodgepodge/README.md

 `./sendgmail.py -f "filename"` sends the text in the file specified by the last argument.

+## asciionly.py

+A python script that removes non-ascii characters from a text file in preparation for processing by programs written in languages without built-in unicode support.

 These scripts are made available under the MIT License (http://www.opensource.org/licenses/mit-license.php)